ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 const { styles } = require( '@ckeditor/ckeditor5-dev-utils' );
 ```

-Then add two new elements to the exported object under the `module.rules` array (as new items for the `oneOf` array).
-These are SVG and CSS loaders only for CKEditor 5 code:
+Then, add two new elements to the exported object under the `module.rules` array (as new items of the `oneOf` array).
+These are SVG and CSS loaders required to handle CKEditor 5 source:

 ```js
 {